domman-genomics/Oman_NGS/manuals/04_mapping/README.md

 Let's look for a few well known resistance mutations in these datasets.

 #### Rifampin reseistance
-One of the main genes that contains that confers resistance to rifampin is rpoB.
+A primary drug for treating TB is rifampin.
+One of the main genes that has mutations that confers resistance to rifampin is rpoB.
 Let's take a look to see if we have any mutations in rpoB within our two samples.

 ```bash
 grep 'rpoB' TBsample1_snippy/snps.tab
 grep 'rpoB' TBsample2_snippy/snps.tab
 ```
-`grep` is the command to search within a files
+`grep` is the command to search within a file
-Here, `ropB` after grep is the search terms and then we follow it by the file we wish to search.
+Here, `rpoB` after grep is the search terms and then we follow it by the file we wish to search.

 Does one sample have more mutations than the other?